drk1wi/Modlishka/README.md

 # ..Modlishka..

 Modlishka is a powerful and flexible HTTP reverse proxy.
-It implements a new approach of handling HTTP traffic flow, which allows transparent and automated proxying of multi-destination HTTP/S traffic over a single TLS certificate without additional configuration overhead.
+It implements an entirely new approach of handling HTTP traffic flow, which allows to transparently proxy multi-domain destination TLS traffic over a single domain TLS certificate in an automated manner.
+What does this exactly mean?
+In short, it simply has a lot of potential, that can be used in many interesting ways...

+From the security perspective, Modlishka can be currently used to:
+-	Help penetration testers to carry out a modern ethical phishing campaign that requires a universal 2FA “bypass” support.
+-	Diagnose and exploit browser-based applications from the "[Client Domain Hooking](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/)" attack perspective.
+-   TBC

+Modlishka was written as an attempt overcome standard reverse proxy limitations and as a personal challenge to see what is possible with sufficient motivation and devoted time.
+The achieved results appeared to be very interesting and the tool was initially released and later updated with aim to:
+- Highlight currently used two factor authentication ([2FA](https://blog.duszynski.eu/phishing-ng-bypassing-2fa-with-modlishka/)) scheme weaknesses, so adequate security solutions can be created and implemented by the industry and raise user awareness.
+- Provide a diagnostic tool for the "Client Domain Hooking' attack.
+- Support open source projects that could benefit from a universal and transparent TLS HTTP reverse proxy.
+- Raise community awareness about modern phishing techniques and strategies and support penetration testers in their ethical phishing campaigns.

-Modlishka was primarily written for ethical penetration tests.
+Modlishka was primarily written for security related tasks.
 Nevertheless, it can be helpful in other, non-security related, usage scenarios.

-From a security testing perspective, Modlishka can be used to:
--	Carry out a modern ethical phishing campaign that requires a universal 2FA “bypass” support.
--	Diagnose and exploit browser-based applications from a "[Client Domain Hooking](https://blog.duszynski.eu/hijacking-browser-tls-traffic-through-client-domain-hooking/)" attack perspective.

-General aim of this release was to:
-- Highlight currently used two factor authentication ([2FA](https://blog.duszynski.eu/phishing-ng-bypassing-2fa-with-modlishka/)) scheme weaknesses, so adequate security solutions can be created and implemented soon.
-- Create a diagnostic tool for the "Client Domain Hooking' attack.
-- Support projects that could benefit from a universal and automated HTTP reverse proxy.
-- Raise community awareness about modern phishing techniques and strategies.
-- Support penetration testers in their ethical phishing campaigns and help to reinforce the fact that serious threat can arise from modern phishing attacks.

-Enjoy  :-)
+Happy proxying !

 Features
 --------

 Some of the most important 'Modlishka' features :

--   Support for majority of 2FA authentication schemes (by design).
+**General:**
+-   Point-and-click HTTP and HTTPS proxying of an arbitrary domain.
+-   Full control of "cross" origin TLS traffic flow from your users browses (through a set of new interesting techniques).
+-   Easy and fast configuration through command line options and JSON configuration files.
 -   Practical implementation of the "Client Domain Hooking" attack.
--   No website templates (just point Modlishka to the target domain - in most cases, it will be handled automatically without any additional manual configuration).
--   Full control of "cross" origin TLS traffic flow from your users browsers (through custom new techniques).
--   Flexible and easily configurable phishing scenarios through configuration options.
+Supported with a diagnostic plugin.
 -   Pattern based JavaScript payload injection.
--   Wrapping in-secure websites with TLS and additional security headers.
+-   Wrapping websites with an extra "security": TLS wrapping, authentication, relevant security headers, etc.
--   Striping website from all encryption and security headers (back to 90's MITM style).
+-   Striping websites from all encryption and security headers (back to 90's MITM style).
+-   Stateless design.
+Can be scaled up easily to handle an arbitrary amount of traffic  - e.g. through a DNS load balancer.
+-   Can be extended easily with your ideas through modular plugins.
+-   Automatic TLS certificate generation plugin for the proxy domain (requires a self-signed CA certificate)
+-   Written in Go, so it works basically on all platforms: Windows, Linux, BSD, ARM supported...

+**Security related:**
+- "Client Domain Hooking" attack in form of a diagnostic mode.
+-  Support for majority of 2FA authentication schemes (out of the box).
 -  User credential harvesting (with context based on URL parameter passed identifiers).
--   Can be extended easily with your ideas through modular plugins.
--   Stateless design.
-Can be scaled up easily for an arbitrary number of users - ex. through a DNS load balancer.
--   Web panel with a summary of collected credentials and user session impersonation (beta POC).
+-  Web panel plugin with a summary of automatically collected credentials and one-click user session impersonation module (beta POC).
--   Written in Go.
+-  No website templates (just point Modlishka to the target domain - in most cases, it will be handled automatically without any additional manual configuration).

-Proxy In Action (2FA bypass)
+Proxying In Action (2FA bypass)
 ------
 _"A picture is worth a thousand words":_